 Pursuing a career in forensic psychology can be an exciting way to enter the field of forensics for someone who has an undergraduate background in psychology.
 A forensic psychologist is someone who uses their training in psychology, including evaluation, diagnosis, and treatment, to work within some aspect of the criminal justice system.
-A forensic psychologist could be a therapist in a prison, an expert witness in court, a criminal profiler, or any combination of those.
+Graduates of a forensic psychology master’s program could go on to become a therapist in a prison, an expert witness in court, or (with a doctoral degree) a forensic psychologist.

-While forensic psychologists must have graduate level training, they do not necessarily have to study in a forensic psychology master’s or doctorate program.
-Those that choose to seek a master’s degree in forensic psychology should consider the necessary prerequisites for this type of program, the types of courses they might end up taking, and how they would like to pursue this advanced degree.
+Forensic psychologists must have graduate-level training, with psychology licensing laws in most cases requiring that they go on to pursue a PhD or PsyD.
+Those who seek a master’s degree in forensic psychology should consider the necessary prerequisites for this type of program, the types of courses they might end up taking, and how they would like to pursue and apply for this advanced degree.

-Many selective programs also have a minimum GPA for applicants to their graduate level programs.
+Many selective programs also have a minimum GPA for applicants to their graduate-level programs.
 This helps narrow the applicant field to those who have proven they can function successfully at an institute of higher learning.
-Most master’s degree programs also require applicants take the GRE and may have established minimum scores for admission.
+Most master’s degree programs also require applicants to take the GRE and may have established minimum scores for admission.

-Applicants should always keep in mind the requirements for individual programs can vary greatly and be sure to check with a program before applying.
+Applicants should always keep in mind the requirements for individual programs can vary and should be sure to check with a program before applying.

 Every curriculum is different, but some generalizations can be made about the standard courses required for a master’s degree in forensic psychology.
 Once prerequisites have been met, students can begin to take advanced courses in psychology, including general courses in research, psychopathology, and advanced statistics.